fbpx

 • Refer the person to appropriate resources

-For more information, contact the Prevention Services Team at (602) 264-6768 or at UICAZ@phxindcenter.org
+For more information about the next QPR training, contact the Prevention Services Team at (602) 264-6768 or at UICAZ@phxindcenter.org

 Suicide Prevention Convening